 Have you developed a new software code and are wondering if you can patent an algorithm?
-This is a common question with developers, as they often want to know if their algorithm can be protected under intellectual property law.
+This is a common question with machine learning developers, as they often want to know if their machine learning algorithm can be protected under patent law.

 Can You Patent an Algorithm?

 You might be surprised to know, it’s not as simple of a question as you might think.
 Before we can answer if you can get patent protection for an algorithm, it’s best to start with “What are the general patent requirements?“, and “How do the courts view algorithms?”

 The answer to these two questions may create a unique opportunity for anyone who has developed a machine learning algorithm and is looking for software patents.
 Keep reading…

 Algorithms in Today’s Information Age

 Artificial intelligence and machine learning developments have skyrocketed in recent years.
 As we continue deeper into the information age, machine learning and software developments have become increasingly important as our culture becomes more and more dependent on computer devices and machine learning software.

 Software developers are increasingly developing and relying on machine learning algorithms to make advances in this digital age.
 As these software developers have sought to have their ideas patented to protect their intellectual property rights, related patent case law has been changing in this area in recent years.